 4. Automate your savings

 Paying yourself first means putting a portion of your pay check into a savings account each time you get paid.
+This is a smart way to save money in your 20s.
 Aim to put 10% (or more) into your savings account before you allocate the rest of your money towards paying any expenses.

 The best way to ensure that you pay yourself first is to automate your banking.
 Talk to your bank or ask the HR department at your job to automatically deposit a certain amount of your pay check into your savings account.
 This is one of the easiest ways to save money each month without even thinking about it.